-Brooke joined Ropes & Gray in 2021 as an associate in the litigation and enforcement practice group.
 During law school, Brooke was a submissions editor for the Harvard International Law Journal and a peer advisor at the Office of Career Services.
-Brooke completed internships at the U.S. Attorney’s Office for the District of Massachusetts’ Health Care Fraud Unit and the East Boston Division of the Suffolk County District Attorney’s Office, where she tried a case to a jury verdict in the Boston Municipal Court.
+Brooke completed internships at the U.S. Attorney’s Office for the District of Massachusetts’ Health Care Fraud Unit and the East Boston Division of the Suffolk County District Attorney’s Office.

-- Defends leading mutual fund in investigation by SEC regarding differential fee waiver arrangements.
+- Defended leading mutual fund in investigation by SEC regarding differential fee waiver arrangements.

-- Defends individual in connection with SEC allegations of a pump-and-dump penny stock scheme.
+- Defended individual in connection with SEC allegations of a pump-and-dump penny stock scheme.

-- Represents investment bank in FINRA examination relating to investment by natural persons in private placement.
+- Represented investment bank in FINRA examination relating to investment by natural persons in private placement; secured termination of investigation.

 - Advised investment management industry group on comments to proposed rulemaking regarding ESG disclosures.